doanndev/GoldenGameDoc/websockets/GameRoomHookNotPagination.md

    - Get current participants list
    - Real-time participant updates
    - Leave room functionality
+   - Check if user is already in a room
    - Promise-based API for async operations
    - Timeout handling